ADP

 What is the price forecast for ADP in 2026?

-Based on current analysis, here is my ADP stock forecast for 2026:
+Based on the provided data and industry analysis, here is a forecast for Automatic Data Processing (ADP) through 2026: